fuhsjr00/bug.n/doc/Default_configuration.md

 -------------------------------------------------------------------------------
 `Config_onActiveHiddenWnds=view`

-The action, which will be taken, if a window e. g. should be activated, but is not visible; `view`: show the view accordng to the first tag of the window in question, `tag`: add the window in question to the current visible view, `hide`: hide the window again ignoring the activation.
+The action, which will be taken, if a window e.g. should be activated, but is not visible; `view`: show the view according to the first tag of the window in question, `tag`: add the window in question to the current visible view, `hide`: hide the window again ignoring the activation.